George Brett is king of the Royals' mountain. But who else belongs?

 Kansas City Royals Mt.
 Rushmore

 The Kansas City franchise began in 1969 and had as much early success as any expansion team prior to free agency.
 Kansas City won three consecutive division titles from 1976-78, losing in the ALCS to the Yankees each year.
-Their only seven postseason appearances came within a 10-year window from 1976-85.
+Prior to the club's breakout season last year that ended with a Game 7 loss in the World Series, the franchise's first seven postseason appearances came within a 10-year window from 1976-85.
 The primary face on the Royals Mt.
 Rushmore, no doubt, must be George Brett.
 Much work must be done to determine the other three.
 We’ll focus our attention on the 1976-85 era.

 One of the greatest third basemen ever, Brett won batting titles in three decades and made 13 consecutive All-Star teams.
 Of the 20 best seasons in franchise history, Brett was a vital member of 16 of those.
+After his career ended, Brett has remained the face of the franchise.
 It’s impossible to imagine any player ever usurping Brett as the best in team history.

 Quiz led the AL in saves in five seasons and from 1982-85 the submariner finished in the top three in Cy Young voting, the only closer ever to accomplish that four straight years.
 He has 238 saves, many of them in appearances of more than one inning.

 White is the only player other than Brett to have his number retired by the Royals.
 The second baseman won eight Gold Gloves and made 15 consecutive Opening Day starts as anchor of the Royals’ infield.

 The beloved lefthander was drafted by the Royals in 1968, a year prior to the big club taking the field for the first time.
 Splittorff made 392 starts for the Royals from 1970 to 1984, and his 166 wins leads the franchise.
 Prior to losing his battle with cancer in 2011, he was a broadcaster for the team for more than two decades.